 Potato salad, tuna salad, egg salad come together in one salad bowl with this Potato Tuna Egg Salad recipe.
 This makes a tasty, dairy-free, nutrition packed salad that you can eat for lunch.
 Simple and easy to make too.

 Have you started to crave for light lunches these days?
 That’s how we feel once it gets warmer outside.
-Although we love salads like Broccoli Apple Salad during winter time, they are mostly side dishes.
 We need a more filling salad when it is for lunch.
 You know a healthy and filling salad calls for protein and this tuna egg salad is a perfect example.

 Have you ever tried a tuna salad recipe with egg?
 Well, I love to add hard boiled eggs to salads so that they turn into a satisfying lunch and my favorite ingredients to combine with eggs are potatoes and beans.
 Did you know a typical Turkish Potato Salad contains eggs and is made without mayo?
 The same for Turkish White Bean Salad.
 Both are my top go-to salad recipes.